 - Cash Advance APR: 25.15% to 28.15% variable based on creditworthiness and the Prime Rate

 - Cash Advance Transaction Fee: Either $10 or 5% of the amount of each cash advance, whichever is greater

 - Foreign Transaction Fee: 3% of the transaction amount in U.S. dollars

 - Late Payment Penalty Fee: Up to $40

 - Return Payment Penalty Fee: Up to $40

 For those with credit scores in the 580s or a low 600s credit score, the Reflex is ideal.
-The Reflex Card has a $99 annual fee but offers a competitive APR, a debt cancellation program, and the opportunity for a higher credit limit.
+The Reflex Card has an annual fee but offers a competitive APR, a debt cancellation program, and the opportunity for a higher credit limit.